Mohamed-ElGemeie/bookstore-manager-GUI/README.md

 * Take-away and in-store items have different prices on the menu.

-* The time of a session's initiation, session's end, takeaway initiationis all recoreded.
+* The time of a session's initiation, session's end, takeaway initiationis all recoreded

 ![image](https://github.com/Mohamed-ElGemeie/bookstore-manager-GUI/blob/main/assests/SessionPage.PNG?raw=true)
 <p align="right">(<a href="#top">back to top</a>)</p>